Losant/losant-templates/application-templates/elipsa-predictive-maintenance/README.md

 This template includes a simulator that replays a subset of data extracted from the dataset above.
 You can find the simulation data in [Files](https://docs.losant.com/applications/files/) at `TurbineEngine.csv`.

-Every minute, the `Simulator` workflow pulls the next row from the simulation data and reports it as state to the `Turbofan` device.
+Every two minutes, the `Simulator` workflow pulls the next row from the simulation data and reports it as state to the `Turbofan` device.
 When the end of the file has been reached, the simulator will start over at the first row.

 ## Prediction